emmy3000/Fix_My_Code_Challenge/README.md

 ```

-From the output it shows a status code of 200 which indicates that connection was successfully established.
+From the output it shows a status code of 200 indicating that the connection was successfully established.